Animals

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.

-Awesome Avians in the Grasslands
+Awesome Avian in the Grasslands

-The Dakota Prairie Grasslands is home to a diverse and fascinating array of flighted fauna.
+The Dakota Prairie Grasslands are home to a diverse and fascinating array of flighted fauna.
 Some species are perpetual prairie mainstays, while others are migratory, making the region a crucial breeding and stopover area.
 A few unique species are featured in the photo gallery below.
 A few other species are highlighted on the Birding in the Grasslands page.
-Also, the Grouse in the Grasslands page offers a grouse lekking photo gallery, and an article spotlighting the sharp-tailed grouse.
+Also, the Grouse in the Grasslands page offers a grouse lekking photo gallery and an article spotlighting the sharp-tailed grouse.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.